 Holiness cannot accommodate impurity within.
 (Ep 4:27) We’re to be adding virtue to our faith (2Pe 1:5); thinking we can behave inconsistently from time to time, making excuses for ourselves, is to rob ourselves of virtue, of excellence.

 We become what we behold (2Co 3:18): His excellency is excellent in every conceivable way.
-Perhaps it is only in feeding in the majesty, in pursuing His excellence, that we learn to recognize the mediocrity within and about us, and to despise it as beneath the image of God.
+We may observe it in Creation, and in the Word, and in His gifting in the saints.